SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 * Counterparts end up as secretaries
 * Counterparts get a really bad experience
 * It can lead to bad practices where on-site team members attempt to off-load parts of work they don’t enjoy
-* If work can not easily be separated then arbitrary boundaries will be created which will actually make things take longer
+* If work can not easily be separated then arbitrary boundaries will be created which will actually make things take longer//conways law
 * Remote workers often have nothing to do